HumaticsLAB/HumaticsLAB.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Strada le Grazie 15, 37134 Verona (Italy)

 profile:
   align: right
-  image: prof_pic.jpg
+  image: hmlab.png
-  address: >
+  # address: >
-    <p>555 your office number</p>
+  #   <p>555 your office number</p>
-    <p>123 your address street</p>
+  #   <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #   <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-HumaticsLAB is a research group of the University of Verona.
-The main topic aims at discovering of advanced algorithms and models for the development of intelligent applications for fashion industries.
-In this website you can discover the main projects on which we are working on.
+HumaticsLAB is a research group at the University of Verona, whose main focus is the advancement and application of intelligent algorithms for the fashion industry.
+In this website you can discover the main projects and publications of our lab, along with the respective data and code.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.